alexdowell/ME401-Hinf-control-aircraft-dynamics/README.md

-# ME401-Hinf-control-aircraft-dynamics
-# ME 401 Exam 2: H-Infinity Control for Aircraft Dynamics
+# ME 401: H-Infinity Control for Aircraft Dynamics

 ## Description
 This repository contains solutions for **ME 401 Exam 2**, focusing on **H-infinity control** applied to **longitudinal and lateral-directional aircraft dynamics**.
 The tasks involve designing **H-infinity state feedback controllers** to track specific flight commands and regulate stability parameters while optimizing performance using the gamma-iteration method.